sdroege/gstreamer-rs/docs/gstreamer/docs.md

 ## `name`
 name of the property to set
 ## `value`
-new `gobject::Value` for the property
+new `glib::object::Value` for the property
 <!-- trait ChildProxyExt::fn set_valist -->
 Sets properties of the parent object and its children.
 ## `first_property_name`